Cazzar/Cazzar.github.io/_posts/2014-09-01-ForgeGradle-and-Java-8-A-Hackers-Guide.md

 categories: [tutorials, ForgeGradle]
 ---

+__Disclaimer:__ This is considered a *massive* hack, and is only really done for a proof-of-concept purpose.
+If you really want to do this in a more, supported mannerism, have a look at (Scala)[http://scala-lang.org/] {: .notice}

 For those who follow my [GitHub] account, you may know of the [ForgeGradle-Scripts] repository that I have been working on with the kind help of [Ntzrmtthihu777] where we have been compiling a series of scripts to facilitate a Minecraft modder's term in the idea of a plug-and-play type system for making a build script allowing but more of that in another post at a later date.

 One of the scripts in this system is [7.retrolambda.gradle] which, using a few small hacks\* allow us to use some of the basic Java 8 constructs such as the Lambda, for example: